-The Board recommends a vote "FOR" the election of each of the Class III director nominees set forth above.
+The Board recommends a vote "FOR" the election of each of the Class II director nominees set forth above.

-PROPOSAL 2: RATIFICATION OF INDEPENDENT AUDITOR SELECTION
+PROPOSAL 2: RATIFICATION OF AUDITOR SELECTION

-Our Audit Committee has selected KPMG LLP ("KPMG") as the Company's independent registered public accounting firm for the year ending December 31, 2022.
+Our Audit Committee has selected KPMG LLP ("KPMG") as the Company's independent registered public accounting firm for the year ending December 31, 2021.
 In this Proposal 2 we are asking stockholders to vote to ratify this selection.
-KPMG has served as our independent auditor since 2020.
 Representatives of KPMG are expected to be present at the Annual Meeting.
 They will have the opportunity to make a statement, if they desire to do so, and will be available to respond to appropriate questions from stockholders.

-Stockholder ratification of the selection of KPMG as the Company's independent auditor is not required by law or our bylaws.
+Stockholder ratification of the selection of KPMG as the Company's independent registered public accounting firm is not required by law or our bylaws.
 However, we are seeking stockholder ratification as a matter of good corporate practice.
-If our stockholders fail to ratify the selection, the committee will reconsider its selection.
-Even if the selection is ratified, the committee, in its discretion, may direct the selection of a different independent auditor at any time during the year if it determines that such a change would be in the best interests of the Company and our stockholders.
+If our stockholders fail to ratify the selection, our Audit Committee will reconsider its selection.
+Even if the selection is ratified, the committee, in its discretion, may direct the selection of a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of the Company and our stockholders.

-KPMG served as our independent auditor for the year ended December 31, 2021, and the year ended December 31, 2020 (on or after April 17, 2020).
-Deloitte & Touche LLP ("Deloitte") served as our independent auditor before April 17, 2020.
-The following table summarizes the audit fees billed and expected to be billed by KPMG and Deloitte for the indicated fiscal years and the fees billed by KPMG and Deloitte for all other services rendered during the indicated fiscal years.
-All services associated with such fees were pre-approved by our Audit Committee in accordance with the "Pre-Approval Policies and Procedures" described below.
+KPMG served as our independent registered public accounting firm for the year ended December 31, 2020, and Deloitte & Touche LLP ("Deloitte") served as our independent registered public accounting firm for the year ended December 31, 2019.
+The following table summarizes the fees KPMG (on or after April 17, 2020) and Deloitte (before April 17, 2020) billed to us for each of the last two fiscal years.
+All services associated with such fees were preapproved by our Audit Committee in accordance with the "Pre-Approval Policies and Procedures" described below.

+Year Ended

-Ended 1ber 31,
+December 31,

-Fee Category 2021 2020
+Fee Category 2020 2019

-Audit Fees(1) \$ 705,400 \$ 633,060
+Audit Fees(1) \$ 633,060 \$ 546,387

-Audit-Related Fees (2)
+Audit-Related Fees

-Tax Fees(3)
+Tax Fees(2) 120,549

-All Other Fees(4) - -
+All Other Fees

-Total Fees \$ 705,400 \$ 633,060
+Total Fees \$ 633,060 \$ 666,936

-- (1) Consists of fees for the audit of our annual financial statements, reviews of quarterly financial statements included in Quarterly Reports on Form 10-Q and services provided in connection with SEC filings, including consents and comment and comfort letters. - (2) Consists of services associated with consultations on matters directly related to the audit. - (3) Consists of fees for professional services for tax compliance, tax advice and tax planning. - (4) Consists of fees for all other services.
+- (1) Consists of fees for the audit of our annual financial statements, reviews of quarterly financial statements included in Quarterly Reports on Form 10-Q and services provided in connection with SEC filings, including consents and comment and comfort letters. - (2) Consists of fees billed primarily for professional services for tax compliance, tax advice and tax planning.